International trade offers businesses across the world a wide range of benefits.

 Depending on your target market, your marketing strategies will vary.

-However, localising your brand messaging is one way to appeal to your target audience as it helps your audience empathise and resonate with what you have to offer.
+However, localizing your brand messaging is one way to appeal to your target audience as it helps your audience empathize and resonate with what you have to offer.

-Consider using paid advertising, social media, and search engine optimisation (SEO) to grow your brand online, or even do it the old-fashioned way by attending trade fairs to spread your message.
+Consider using paid advertising, social media, and search engine optimization (SEO) to grow your brand online, or even do it the old-fashioned way by attending trade fairs to spread your message.

 10. Manage Potential Risks:

 Nothing in life is smooth sailing, let alone business.

 So, know the risks of your international trade.
 Common ones include currency fluctuations, political instability, and supply chain disruptions.